megaease/easeagent/doc/development-guide.md

 ## EaseAgent Tracing Plugin of Reality Sample
 We have described the EaseAgent architecture, plugin concepts and design details above, and now we are familiar with three core elements of a plugin through the minimalist Simple plugin example.

-However, in order to develop a practical business plugin, it is necessary to have an understanding of the business API.
+However, to develop a practical business plugin, it is necessary to have an understanding of the business API.
 Next, we outline how to use the Tracing API to complete a Tracing plugin development in combination with the actual Tracing plugin HttpServletPlugin.

 ### Span and Trace
 ![image](./images/trace-and-span.png)